HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

         `./ConfigEngine.sh configure-wcm-ephox-editor-custom-configuration -DWasPassword=password -DPortalAdminId=username -DPortalAdminPwd=password`
         ```

-    !!!note
-        An administrator username and password are not required if you already specified the portal administrator username and password with the PortalAdminId and PortalAdminPwd settings in the wkplc.properties file.
+    An administrator username and password are not required if you already specified the portal administrator username and password with the **PortalAdminId** and **PortalAdminPwd** settings in the wkplc.properties file.

 4. Restart the server.

-    !!!note
-        To revert to the default editor toolbar, run the remove-wcm-ephox-editor-custom-configuration task and restart the server.
+    - To revert to the default editor toolbar, run the remove-wcm-ephox-editor-custom-configuration task and restart the server.

-        ```
+        ```bash
         ConfigEngine(sh/bat) remove-wcm-ephox-editor-custom-configuration -DWasPassword=password -DPortalAdminId=username -DPortalAdminPwd=password
         ```

 ## Using a custom TinyMCE editor toolbar with in-place editing

-!!!note
 These customization steps only apply for Web content in-place editing with the TinyMCE editor.

 1. Log in to the WebSphere® Integrated Solutions Console as an administrator.